-Field 2.83 (Collateral Quantity or Nominal Amount) should be reported with a negative sign by the seller.
-Previously, it was recommended that this rule should be applied only for the collateralization of net exposures (where field 2.73 = TRUE).
-However, it is now necessary to use negative signs for collateral-giving, as Table 1, field 9, Counterparty Side, is no longer reportable for collateral updates.
-In addition, applying negative signs to collateral-giving in all collateral update reports should be operationally easier to implement that restricting them to collateral updates for repo collateralized on a net exposure basis.
+Field 2.83 (Collateral Quantity or Nominal Amount) should be reported with a negative sign by the seller, in all reports.
+Previously, it was recommended that this rule should be applied only for collateral updates and for the collateralization of net exposures (where field 2.73 = TRUE).
+However, it is now necessary to use negative signs for collateral-giving, as in addition to filling in Table 1, field 9, Counterparty Side, where this field is no longer reportable for collateral updates.
+In addition, applying negative signs to collateral-giving in all collateral update reports should be operationally easier to implement that restricting them to collateral updates for repocollateralized on a net exposure basis.
+101 available 102 See recommendation 6.17.